Elite-Kode/bgsbot/README.md

 Added Icons to expose BGS conflict states visually.

-:skull_crossbones:      to indicate war/civil war
+:crown: to indicate controlling faction

-:small_red_triangle:    to indicate BGS faction of interest
+:small_red_triangle:    to indicate BGS faction of interest and any faction that has equal inf.
+:warning:               to indicate factions with infs that are less than 5% apart.
+:chart_with_upwards_trend: to indicate boom
+:chart_with_downwards_trend: to indicate bust
+:skull_crossbones:      to indicate famine
+:biohazard: to inidicate outbreak
+:cross_swords: to indicate war
+:dagger: to indicate civil war

 :ballot_box:            to indicate election

-:warning:               to indicate factions that are less than 5% apart.

 ## License